SM 25x125 [2xM8] / N42 - magnetic roller

 - They lose power at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the form and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

-- Health risk to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
-It's also worth noting that small elements of these magnets can hinder the diagnostic process after entering the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
+It's also worth noting that miniscule components of these products are able to complicate diagnosis when they are in the body.

 Safety Precautions